IBM/AI-on-Power-Level3/docs/index.md

 * Lab Setup - How to provision and setup the lab env for the hands-on demos

-* LAB 1 – Deploy a LLM on Power10 - Deploy a LLM on Power10 and switch to a diff LLM
+* LAB 1 – Deploy a Large Language Model (LLM) on Power10 - Deploy a LLM on Power10 and switch to a diff LLM

 * LAB 2 – Deploy RAG on Power10 - RAG chatbot for domain specific Q&A

-* LAB 3 – Query DB using NL on Power10 - Generate SQL queries for a given DB schema, using NL
+* LAB 3 – Deploy code LLM Power10 - Generate python, C code and SQL query using natural language

 ## Generative AI and LLMs overview